micahkepe/blog/README.md

 If you find any issues or typos in the blog, feel free to open a pull request or an issue.
-Additionally, if you have any ideas or topics you'd like me to write about, please let me know by opening an issue (refer to the [features template](.github/ISSUE_TEMPLATE/feature_request.md).
+Additionally, if you have any ideas or topics you'd like me to write about, please let me know by opening an issue.
 I'd love to hear your suggestions!

 # License